cattle-ops/terraform-aws-gitlab-runner/README.md

 >The workflow is as it follow:
 >1.
 The runner make an API call (with the access token) to create a new runner on GitLab depending on its type (`instance_type`, `group_type` or `project_type`).
 >2.
 GitLab answers with a token prefixed by `glrt-` and we put it in SSM.
 >3.
-The runner will get the config form `/etc/gitlab-runner/config.toml` and will listen for new jobs from your GitLab instance.
+The runner will get the config from `/etc/gitlab-runner/config.toml` and will listen for new jobs from your GitLab instance.

 ### Run